firoyj/firoyj.github.io/about.md

 <img src="/assets/img/fiona.jpg" width="18%" height="200"/>

-Hello!
-Thank you for taking the time to review my portfolio.
+Hello, thank you for taking the time to review my portfolio!
 <br><br>
-I'm Fiona Roy, an experienced technical writer in financial services, SaaS, and blockchain technologies.
+I'm Fiona Roy, an accomnplished technical writer with expertise in blockchain technologies, financial services and software-as-a-service.
 I thrive on exploring new tech!

-As a native English linguist with extensive background in technical communication, I initially worked as an architect and urban designer following post-graduate studies in the UK.
-Subsequently, I moved to Brazil where I contributed to large-scale infrastructure projects, encompassing hydro-electric, petroleum, and mining.
+A native English technical communicator, I started my career as an architect and urban designer following post-graduate studies in the UK.
+Upon relocating to South America, I contributed to large-scale infrastructure projects, such as hydroelectric, petroleum, mining and industrial engineering.

-Simultaneously, I translated contract law, regulatory directives, and financial documents from Portuguese and Spanish into English.
+Simultanously, I freelanced as a translator and editor converting legal texts, regulatory directives and financial documents from Portuguese and Spanish into English.

-Recognizing the transformative power of software and automation in reshaping industries, I shifted to focussing my technical and collaborative skills on the software space.
+Recognizing the transformative power of software and automation in reshaping industries, I shifted my focuss to the software space.
+Every day I relish working with cutting-edge technology, embracing the challenge of simplifying complex concepts into clear, accessible language.

-I now live in Portugal, and in my spare time I enjoy nature, museums and street cafes.
-I also spend a lot of my spare time playing around with html and researching blockchain projects.
+Now residing in Portugal, I spend my spare time hiking, exploring museums and relaxing in street cafes.
+Additionally, I spend a significant portion of my free time experimenting with HTML and researching blockchain projects.

 ### Expertise

-- Technical documentation for software engineers and business analysts
+- Technical documentation tailored to software engineers and business analysts
 - Client-facing and website copy
 - User interface microcopy
 - Single sourcing and content re-use
 - Information architecture planning
-- Skilled at adapting language to different audiences' needs, to facilitate comprehension and reduce cognitive load
+- Skilled at adapting language to the diverse needs of multiple audiences, to facilitate comprehension and reduce cognitive load
-- Technical communication through diagrams and videos
+- Best practices evangelist: I create training and support material to enable teams to write their own documentation to a high standard
-- Experienced with agile scrum workflows and collaboration with subject matter experts
+- Technical communication through diagrams and video
-- Best practices evangelist: I create training and support material to help teams write their own excellent documentation
+- Experience with agile scrum workflows and collaboration with subject matter experts
-- Always seeking opportunities to automate processes and save company time
+- Always seeking opportunities to automate processes, streamlining operations and saving valuable company time

 ### Tools and technologies

 - JSON, YAML, Markdown, CSS, HTML, Postman, REST API, Docker, DITA, WordPress, Docusaurus, Document360, Confluence, Jira, ClickUp, Sigma and command line
 - Docs-as-code tools including GitHub version control
-- Smart Contract-related tools: node.js, Truffle, hardHat
+- Smart Contract-related tools: Node.js, Truffle, HardHat
 - Cloud computing fundamentals: AWS, Azure and Kubernetes
-- Lnguages: some familiarity and ability to read JavaScript, Golang, Python and Solidity
+- Languages: some familiarity and ability to read JavaScript, Golang, Python and Solidity
 - Graphic design: experienced using Canva, AutoCAD, Autodesk, Illustrator, InDesign, Photoshop, etc.

 ### Soft skills